offsoc/forgejo/options/setting/config-cheat-sheet.md

 ```

 - <a name="git.PATH" href="#git.PATH">`git.PATH`</a>:
   The path of git executable.
-If empty, Forgejo searches through the PATH environment:
+If empty, Forgejo searches through the PATH environment.:
   ```ini
   PATH =
   ```